opcode81/grobersumo-quakelive-server-cfg/README.md

 * `iffa`: instagib free for all
 * `wffa`: free for all with CA weapons at spawn

-Our scripts require Python 3 to run.

 ## Quake Live Dedicated Server Installation under Ubuntu Linux

 Requirements:

 * [**steamcmd** is installed](https://help.skysilk.com/support/solutions/articles/9000181921-how-to-install-and-use-steamcmd-on-ubuntu-linux) and accessible to user `steam` under `/home/steam/.steam/steamcmd`
-* **Python 3** is installed
-* Additional requirements which can be installed via apt-get:
+* Requirements which can be installed via apt-get:

-  `sudo apt-get -y install redis-server git build-essential`
+  `sudo apt-get -y install python3 redis-server git build-essential`

-Given these requirements, the actual dedicated server along with minqlx extensions can be installed by executing the following command as a sudo-capable user:
+Given these requirements, the actual dedicated server (along with minqlx extensions) can be installed by executing the following command as a sudo-capable user:

     sh install_qlds.sh